liyujiel/springMVC/README.md

 ## Ready to run the demo

 By new project from existing source, and open *pom.xml* file.
-Import it, build with spring and run it with Tomcat.
+Import it, build with spring and run it with `Tomcat`.

 Finally you can see the "Hello from letter A" from the localhost port, which port number is decide by your setting from Tomcat! :)